solacemind/solacemind.github.io/README.md

 Conversations are designed to feel private and stigma-free.
 The platform does not require users to share personal details.

 ### 5. Emotional Support, Not Replacement
-SolaceMind acts as a supportive companion and offering comfort, reflection, and reassurance while encouraging users to seek professional help when needed.
+Solace Mind acts as a supportive companion and offering comfort, reflection, and reassurance while encouraging users to seek professional help when needed.

 The overall experience prioritizes **emotional safety, simplicity, and accessibility**.